iNavFlight/inav/docs/SITL/RealFlight.md

 In the "Radio" tab also deactivate Expo and low rates: "Activadd when: Never".
 Configure the model in the same way as a real model would be set up in INAV including Mixer, Expo, etc. depending on the selected model in RealFlight.

-Then adjust the channelmap (see command line option) accordingly.
+Then adjust the channelmap im the Configurator or via command line accordingly.